Tagline: Terror beyond your wildest dreams.

 Most Absurd Moment

-After Kincaid awakens in a dreamscape junkyard with trusty dog Jake, the poor fellow watches as his favourite mutt shoots fire from his dick, splitting Krueger’s burial ground and causing his corpse to reanimate in a rather wonderful special effects sequence.
+After Kincaid awakens in a dreamscape junkyard with trusty dog, Jake, the poor fellow watches as his favourite mutt shoots fire from his dick, splitting Krueger’s burial ground and causing his corpse to reanimate in a rather wonderful special effects sequence.
 Soon after, vets would diagnose Jake with a rather nasty case of the canine clap.

 Most Absurd Dialogue

-Having watched her best friend barbecued and her classmate sucked to death, Alice attends her third funereal in a week, this time her own brother’s, and douchebag Brad feels the time is right to comfort his new squeeze.
+Having watched her best friend barbecued and her classmate sucked to death, Alice attends her third funereal in a week, this time her own brother’s, and douchebag Dan feels the time is right to comfort his new squeeze.

-Brad: Are you okay?
+Dan: Are you okay?

 Alice: Not really.